 We recognize revenue from contracts with customers for access to the learning content hosted on our platform and related services.
-Revenue is recognized when control of promised services is transferred to our customer.
-The amount of revenue recognized reflects the consideration that we expect to be entitled to receive in exchange for these services.
-We apply judgment in determining our customer's ability and intent to pay, which is based on a variety of factors, including the customer's historical payment experience, credit, or financial information.
-Consumer revenue customers are required to pay in advance.
+Revenue is recognized when control of the promised services is transferred to our customer, reflecting the consideration we expect to receive in exchange for these services.
+We apply judgment in determining our customer's ability and intent to pay, based on a variety of factors including the customer's historical payment experience, credit, or financial information.
+Consumer customers are required to pay in advance.

 At contract inception, we assess the performance obligations, or deliverables, we have agreed to provide in the contract and determine if they are individually distinct or if they should be combined with other performance obligations.
-Contracts that contain multiple performance obligations require an allocation of the transaction price to each performance obligation based on each performance obligation's relative standalone selling price.
+Contracts with multiple performance obligations require an allocation of the transaction price to each performance obligation based on each one's relative standalone selling price.
 We combine performance obligations when an individual performance obligation does not have standalone value to our customer.
-For example, our customers do not have the ability to take possession of the software supporting our platform and, as a result, our contracts are typically accounted for as service arrangements with a single performance obligation.
+For example, our customers do not have the ability to take possession of the software supporting our platform, so our contracts are typically accounted for as service arrangements with a single performance obligation.

-We have a stand-ready obligation to provide learners continuous access to our learning platform and deliver related support services for a specified term.
+We have a stand-ready obligation to provide learners with continuous access to our learning platform and deliver related support services for a specified term.
 For this reason, these services are generally viewed as a stand-ready performance obligation consisting of a series of distinct daily services.
 We typically satisfy these performance obligations over time as the services are provided.
-A time-elapsed output method is used to measure progress because our efforts are expended evenly throughout the period given the nature of the promise is a stand-ready service.
+A time-elapsed output method is used to measure progress because our efforts are expended evenly throughout the period given the promise of a stand-ready service.
 Fixed fees for these services are generally recognized ratably over the contract term.

 We include any fixed consideration within our contracts as part of the total transaction price.
 Generally, we include an estimate of the variable amount within the total transaction price and update our assumptions over the duration of the contract.
 None of our contracts contain a significant financing component.
-We do not include taxes collected from customers and remitted to governmental authorities within the total transaction price.
+Taxes collected from customers and remitted to governmental authorities are not included within the total transaction price.